-Thursdo Thursday, 12 th May 2022 Time Activity Short Description Participants Comments 9:00 - 9:30 Welcome to the Split Metropolitan Area Living Lab Meeting at the Faculty of Economics, Business and Tourism, University of Split, where a short explanation about the activities in our Living Lab is to be provided.
+Thursday, 12 th May 2022 Time Activity Short Description Participants Comments 9:00 - 9:30 Welcome to the Split Metropolitan Area Living Lab Meeting at the Faculty of Economics, Business and Tourism, University of Split, where a short explanation about the activities in our Living Lab is to be provided.
 Lab Managers + Stakeholders Address: Cvitkovića 5, 21000 Split 9:30 - 10:15 Travelling by car to the city of Sinj The city of Sinj is located on the territory of the LL.
 This historic city abounds with cultural heritage and aims to find its place on the map of cultural tourism destinations.
 The critical challenges they face relate to the interpretation and visitor experience design.
 Lab Managers + Stakeholders Address: Put Petrovca 12, 21230, Sinj 10:15 - 12:00 Tourism development in Sinj: opportunities, challenges, strengths and weaknesses DMO manager Ms Monika Vrgoč will introduce the tourism development in the city of Sinj.
 This will be followed by a short video on the history of the Sinj and Alka knight tournament and the sightseeing of the museum.
 Lab Managers + Stakeholders Address: Put Petrovca 12, 21230, Sinj 12:00 - 13:30 Sightseeing We are going to have a guided tour of Sinj with a focus on critical aspects of the cultural tourism product, including Alka, gastronomy and religion.
 Lab Managers + Stakeholders Adress: the city of Sinj

-13:30 - 15:00 15:15 - 16:30 Brainstorming, sharing of the impressions: expectations - performance gaps.
-Following the lunch, return to the museum of Sinj to have a brief reflection on the experiences offered by Sinj.
-The visiting stakeholders and LL managers will have the opportunity to share their impressions of Sinj, and to reflect on expectations and performance.
-This is an opportunity to discuss space for improvement concerning Lab Managers + Stakeholders Lab Managers + Stakeholders Address: Put Petrovca 12, 21230, Sinj 16:20 Travel hards to the the interpretation and the visitor experience design.
-Lab Managana Calit Diverse 16:30 Travel back to the City centre Travel back to the city centre Lab Managers + Split, Riva or hotels 17:15 City cericie Stakeholders 1101013 19:00 Dinner Dinner Lab Managers + 21:00 Stakeholders
+13:30 Lunch at TBC Lunch Lab Managers

+- +

+15:00 Stakeholders

+15:15 Brainstorming, Following the lunch, return to the museum Lab Managers Address: Put

+- sharing of the of Sinj to have a brief reflection on the + Petrovca 12,

+16:30 impressions: experiences offered by Sinj.
+The visiting Stakeholders 21230, Sinj

+expectations - stakeholders and LL managers will have the -

+performance gaps. opportunity to share their impressions of

+Sinj, and to reflect on expectations and

+performance.
+This is an opportunity to

+discuss space for improvement concerning

+the interpretation and the visitor

+experience design.

+16:30 Travel back to the Travel back to the city centre Lab Managers Split, Riva or

+- City centre + hotels

+17:15 Stakeholders

+19:00 Dinner Dinner Lab Managers

+- +

+21:00 Stakeholders

 Friday, Friday, 13 th June 2022 Time Activity Short Description Participants Comments 9:00 - 9:15 Meet up at the FEBT We are meeting at the FEBT and going by car to visit Stella Croatica, a visitor attraction and an excellent example of authentic and contemporary interpretation.
 Lab Managers + Participants Meeting Point: Faculty of Economics, business and tourism.
 Cvite Fiskovića 5, 21000 Split.
-12:00 of Stella Croatica The owner and/or site manager will welcome the group and tell the story about this unique project.
+9:45 - 12:00 The experience of Stella Croatica A manager will welcome the group and tell the story about this unique project.
 The presentation will be followed by an educational tour and presentation of Mediterranean traditions, gastronomy, customs and herbs.
 We will visit their centre for the production of organic food and have a tasting.
 During the tour, questions, comments and discussion are encouraged.
-Lab Managers + Participants Address: Stella Croatica, Mihovilovići 21A, 21231, Klis 12:00 - 12:30 Travelling back to the city centre/hotels Transport back to the city centre/hotels Lab Managers + Participants City centre/hotels 12:30 End of the program
+Lab Managers + Participants Address: Stella Croatica, Mihovilovići 21A, 21231, Klis 12:00 - 12:30 Travelling back to the city centre/hotels Transport back to the city centre/hotels Lab Managers + Participants City centre/hotels 12:30 End of the prograr End of the program